SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 Stopping at the tree Rainbow is sleeping in, we hear her snoring loudly.

-*Glad to see she's in character,* I think to myself before stifling a laugh.
+*Glad to see she's in character*, I think to myself before stifling a laugh.

 Applejack smiles, "I'll wake her."
 She trots to the tree and gives it a buck, shaking the tree.